nancys-git/Java-Code-NDSU/README.md

 # Java-Code-NDSU
-This repository is for projects using Java at NDSU
+This repository is for project1 using Java at NDSU